hrilabtufts/DIARC_Space_Station_Simulation/README.md

 ### Configuration

 A `.env` file defines all of the environment variables needed to launch the space station simulation on your machine or network.
+It must be created in this project directory and available to all scripts.

 Example, also found in default.env: